mercure-imaging/mercure/docs/usage.rst

 .. important:: Support for SFTP transfers is still experimental and should be used with care.

-For DICOM+TLS targets, enter the TLS client key path, TLS client certificate path, and the path to the Cetificate Authority (CA) certificate path.
-You will have to add these files to your Mercure instance in e.g. `/opt/mercure/certs`.
+For DICOM TLS targets, enter the TLS client key path, TLS client certificate path, and the path to the Certificate Authority (CA) certificate file.
+You will need to add these files to your mercure installation, e.g. in `/opt/mercure/certs`.

-.. important:: Support for DICOM+TLS transfers is still experimental and should be used with care.
+.. important:: Support for DICOM TLS transfers is still experimental and should be used with care.

 On the "Information" tab, you can add information for documentation purpose, including a contact e-mail address (so that it can be looked up who should be contacted if problems with the target occur) and a description of the target.